Romandas-A/mandala-llm-healing/README.md

 - Analyze the model’s **internal knowledge geometry**,
 - Detect **weak or fragile branches** where knowledge is broken or missing,
-- Trigger **self-healing cycles** — where the model generates sub-questions and simulations to fill gaps,
+- Trigger **self-healing cycles** — where the model generates sub-questions and internal simulations to fill gaps,
 - **Test** if the healing improves answers,
 - **Permanently inject** safe, minimal corrections into model weights.